Esya/esya.github.com/_posts/2013-10-17-riak-cluster-and-hooks.md

 category: posts
 ---

-I spent a good portion of my day trying to figure out how the node coordination works in Riak with hooks[^hooks].
+I spent a good portion of my day trying to figure out how the node coordination works in Riak with hooks.
 We were noticing that on our 6-nodes cluster, even if we only pointed our apps at one node, the hooks would trigger randomly on the 6 of them.

-It is because when you send a commit to a node, the hook (be it a post-commit or a pre-commit hook) is triggered only on the **coordinating node**, which can be a different node than **the receiving node**, and this is decided by the internal hashing.
+It is because when you send a commit to a node, the hook[^hooks] (be it a post-commit or a pre-commit hook) is triggered only on the **coordinating node**, which can be a different node than **the receiving node**, and this is decided by the internal hashing.
 This coordinating node takes care of the replication, insuring that at least **N nodes** *(configured per bucket)* have the data [^bucketprops].

 [Eric Redmond](https://github.com/coderoshi) gave me a good illustration of this :